oleeskild/obsidian-digital-garden/src/dg-testVault/000 Home.md

 > [!info] See README for instructions on adding info to .env for testing

+## Snapshot tests

+This test vault enables snapshot testing of the garden compilation!
+To generate the snapshot:

+- run `Generate Garden Snapshot` from the command palette
+- Snapshot generation is also run on plugin load.

+Ideally this would be
 ## Plugins

 This garden should have the following plugins